dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - You can skip Insatiable Brute before the first boss room without needing to invisible pot or shroud, all you need is to wait for him to be far from passage then go.
 - The smash can actually be out-ranged, It's something like 80 yards and stops balls from spawning.
 Quite easily done with Dash but not 100% sure how useful it is to be that far away for so long.
 - The first boss Juggernaut rush can be parried (good luck).
-- You can LOS the Dread Bindings from Grand Overseer (2nd boss) by running into the small rooms around the corridor.
+- You can Line of Sight (LoS) the Dread Bindings from Grand Overseer (2nd boss) by running into the small rooms around the corridor.
 - On the bridge before the gauntlet, for the last pack of the three hard trash...you can pull the two on the left without the third on the right if tank damage is an issue.
 - During gauntlet, if you use Shining Radiance (Shield) at start of the pull you will have it ready for Gloom Squall cast.
 - On the last boss, the 2nd person dashed to by wicked rush can dodge the bleed if they are moving.